 It is not surprising that many people who have social anxiety disorder also suffer from depression.
 In fact, all types of anxiety and depression often go hand in hand.

-Think about how you would feel if every day you appeared to be battling an invisible enemy that told you that nearly everything you did could be a problem or scared you.
+Think about how you would feel if every day you appeared to be battling an invisible enemy that told you that nearly everything you did could be a problem or scare you.
 It’s exhausting when anxiety makes you feel worried, embarrassed and upset.
 Your energy levels become drained from having this internal battle.
 After a period of time, it is only natural to feel upset, down on yourself or demotivated when you just can’t seem to make any headway.